UDA South East Antrim Brigade: John Gregg as Brigadier

 Gregg was released from prison in 1993.
 His assassination attempt had made him a loyalist hero and he quickly took over from English as brigadier.
-According to the Workers' Party (Ireland), English was stood down by the UDA after he had expressed willingness to enter into dialogue with them.
+According to the Workers' Party, English was stood down by the UDA after he had expressed willingness to enter into dialogue with them.
 English would soon re-emerge as part of the Ulster Democratic Party.
 Under Gregg, drug-dealing became a major problem in brigade areas, particularly Rathcoole, with Gregg himself said to have a leading role in the illicit trade.
 In late August 1997, the brigade became involved in simmering tensions with fellow loyalist paramilitaries in the Ulster Volunteer Force (UVF).
 Cloughfern Young Conquerors, a flute band attached to the brigade, had been to Derry for the annual Apprentice Boys of Derry march through the city centre when at the train station they met members of the Shankill Protestant Boys, a UVF-affiliated band.
 Brawls between the two had been frequent and tensions had been growing between the UDA and UVF, leading to a drink-fuelled pitched battle between the two groups at the train station.
 During the course of the melee a Shankill Protestant Boys member managed to gouge out Gregg's eye.

 Although the UDA was officially on ceasefire, the South East Antrim Brigade remained active in late 1998 and early 1999, undertaking a series of pipe bomb attacks on Catholic properties.
 These were carried out under the Red Hand Defenders cover name, with some attacks also blamed on the Orange Volunteers who were active in similar attacks at the time.
 Gregg, who was noted for his sectarian beliefs, insisted that such attacks were necessary in order to prevent the "greening" of places such as Carrickfergus and Antrim, a process he claimed had already happened in Glengormley where the Catholic population had experienced significant growth.
 Around this time Gregg spearheaded an initiative to significantly increase recruitment into the South East Antrim Brigade.
 He told author Ian S. Wood that he had only supported the Combined Loyalist Military Command ceasefire in an effort to ensure the release of imprisoned friends.
 In 2000, he helped to ensure that a proposal before the Inner Council to initiate the decommissioning of weapons was rejected.
 Trevor Lowry (aged 49) was beaten to death in Glengormley by UDA members under Gregg's command on 11 April 2001 after he was mistaken for a Catholic.